Cal Poly Pomona College of Environmental Design

-The Cal Poly Pomona College of Environmental Design (CENV) is a college part of the California State Polytechnic University, Pomona (Cal Poly Pomona).
+The Cal Poly Pomona College of Environmental Design is a college part of the California State Polytechnic University, Pomona (Cal Poly Pomona).
 The college houses over 1,600 students; making it one of largest environmental design programs in the United States.
 The college offers bachelor's degrees in five departments, as well as three master's degree programs.
-It offers a Master of Interior Architecture, professional degree (M. INT.
-ARCH.) in collaboration with the University of California, Los Angeles (UCLA).

-The Cal Poly Pomona College of Environmental Design is the only academic unit within the California State University system to be associated with a Pritzker Prize laureate (often referred to as "The Nobel Prize in Architecture").
+It is the only academic unit within the California State University system to be associated with a Pritzker Prize laureate (often referred to as "The Nobel Prize in Architecture").

 History

-The design and planning programs at Cal Poly Pomona evolved from the undergraduate landscape architecture program that originally was part of the School of Agriculture.
+The planning programs at Cal Poly Pomona evolved from the undergraduate landscape architecture program that originally was part of the School of Agriculture.
 After approval of the creation of a new School of Environmental Design, the landscape and urban planning programs moved into their current building in January 1971.
 The Department of Urban Planning was created and soon after a Department of Architecture.
 Department of Urban Planning was renamed "Department of Urban and Regional Planning" in 1983 to reflect an expanded program.
 The School was renamed the "College of Environmental Design" in 1988.
 The Department of Art was transferred to Environmental Design from the College of Arts in 1992.

 In 1978, the College was briefly led by Richard Saul Wurman, founder of the TED (conference) and given credit for coining the term "information architect".

-In the summer of 2009 the university hired former Los Angeles City Councilman and member of the Planning Commission Michael Woo to serve as Dean of the college.
+In the summer of 2009 the University hired former Los Angeles City Councilman and current member of the Planning Commission Michael Woo to serve as Dean of the college.

-The college is housed in several buildings around campus including Building 7, designed by modernist architect Carl Maston, Building 13, and the Interim Design Center, a 30000 sqft design studio building at the east end of the campus.
-Current plans are for a new Architecture Building adjacent to the Interim Design Center.
+The college is housed in several buildings around campus including Building 7, designed by modernist architect Carl Maston, and the IDC (Interim Design Center), a 30000 sqft design studio building at the east end of the campus.
+Current plans are for a new Architecture Building adjacent to the IDC (Interim Design Center).